-In some circumstances, Company may be required to consult the local DPA or the Company Works Council, and even take into account criminal statutes (e.g., Swiss Penal Code Articles 271 and 273), blocking statutes (e.g., France and Switzerland), or industry specific restrictions (e.g. banking secrecy laws).
+In some circumstances, Company may be required to consult the local DPA or the Company Works Council, and even take into account criminal statutes (e.g., Swiss Penal Code Articles 271 and 273), blocking statutes (e.g., France and Switzerland), or industry specific restrictions (e.g., banking secrecy laws).

 Moreover, whether notification or approval of a DPA is required depends upon the local Data Protection Law and certain factors, including: the mechanism chosen for legitimizing the transfer of Protected Data to the United States; whether it concerns a single or repeated transfer; and the amount of data to be transferred.
-On one end of the spectrum, for example in Belgium or the UK, DPA approval may not be required, provided that the receiving party (e.g., eDiscovery service provider or Retained counsel) is either safe harbor certified or has executed Standard Contractual Clauses.
-Similarly, in Germany, transfers to safe harbor certified recipients or to recipients that have signed Standard Contractual Clauses may not require approval from the DPA.
+On one end of the spectrum, for example in Belgium or the UK, DPA approval may not be required, provided that the receiving party (e.g., eDiscovery service provider or Retained counsel) is either Privacy Shield certified or has executed Standard Contractual Clauses.
 However, further onward transfers to third-parties (e.g., opposing party or the court) may require other safeguards like a protective order with appropriate data protection language.
 On the other end of the spectrum, for example in France or Spain, DPA notification or approval may be required.